-Whether we like it or not we are influenced by what those around us say and do, and what Google and YouTube et al, TV and podcasts, device driven social media, or even a trip to the supermarket will ‘present’ to us, it is almost continuous.
-It has become hard to tell truth from deceit, or fact from fiction, in daily news coverage and delivery.
+Whether we like it or not we are influenced by what those around us say and do, and what Google and YouTube et al, TV advertising and podcasting, device-driven social media, or even a trip to the supermarket will ‘present’ to us, it is almost continuous.
+It has become hard to tell truth from deceit, or fact from fiction, amidst the abuse of our ‘freedom of speech’ and overwhelming and daily news coverage and competitive, invasive delivery.

-Events that influence our perception of life in our societies – the first steps in how to recognise misinformation or disruptive statements and misleading opinions are straightforward enough (1.
-Be more aware) it can be a challenge to use the ‘AI’ to seek out fact checked news, well-balanced analysis, stats, opinion and feedback.
+As human nature becomes even more manipulatable and events that influence our perception of life in our societies are occurring daily – the first steps in how to recognise misinformation or disruptive statement and misleading opinion are straightforward enough (1.
+Be more aware) it can be detrimental to allow or depend on the ‘AI’s to provide fact-checked news, well-balanced analysis, data, stats, educated opinion and proper feedback.

 1. Tune in to the moment.
 This is good advice for just about anything.
 But as with so many things, awareness is required to help us identify the suggestions that are coming our way in the first place.
 If you are not aware of the messages you’re sending or receiving from others, it’s tough to counteract the negative suggestions you hear.
 So tune into what’s going on around you.
 Get more curious, and the suggestions that could influence you will be easier to spot.
 Then you can give special attention to those that are most helpful or encouraging.